github/platform-samples/api/bash/README.md

 `set-status` will [create a status for a given Ref](https://developer.github.com/v3/repos/statuses/#create-a-status) in a repository.

 #### Usage
-*Note: you will need to have push access to any repository you wish to run `set-status` on.*
+*Note: you will need push access to any repository you wish to use with `set-status`.*

 ```
 ./set-status owner/repository SHA '{"state": "success", "target_url": "https://example.com/build/status", "description": "The build succeeded!", "context": "continuous-integration/jenkins"}'